opengeospatial/ogcapi-features/implementations/clients/ogc-client.md

 ## How to use it

 The `OgcApiEndpoint` class lets us interact with an OGC API compliant endpoint in various ways.
-Since most operations in an OGC API endpoint revolves around doing requests to various linked addresses, this class offers an abstraction pased on simple promises.
+Since most operations in an OGC API endpoint revolves around doing requests to various linked addresses, this class offers an abstraction based on simple promises.

 For instance, to get a list of collections: